marshall-strong/wickham/TAYLOR-Model-8754-Ice-Cream-Machine.md

 ![Figure 38](files/Taylor8754/Taylor8754_Figure38.png)

-* Once the sanitizer stops flowing from the door spout(s), raise the draw handle(s).
+* Once the sanitizer stops flowing from the door spouts, raise the draw handles.
 Press the WASH and PUMP keys, cancelling the beater motor and pump operation.

 ![Figure 39](files/Taylor8754/Taylor8754_Figure39.png)